MMathisLab/FreelyMovingVR4Mice/docs/installSumUp.md

 ```
 $ git clone git@github.com:MMathisLab/FreelyMovingVR4Mice.git
 ```
+$ cd FreelyMovingVR4Mice (choose branch if needed)

-1. set up conda environment: (_if --name option is omitted the default name of conda environment is vr4mice_)
+1. set up conda environment: (_if --name option is omitted the default name of conda environment is vr4mice_) Note: can take some time for pip dependencies, no panic
 ```
 $ conda env create -f environment.yml --name name_of_env
 ```
+$ conda activate name_of_env
 2. install *vr4mice* package  (_use pip install -e . if package is under development_)
 ```
 $ pip install .